Fine Motor Control: Water Drop Play

 The importance of fine motor control…

 Fine motor movements involve the coordination of small muscles in the hands and fingers.
-Strong fine motor skills are essential to complete tasks such as writing, cutting, using a fork or spoon, threading beads, moving puzzle pieces, zipping, buttoning, and tying shoelaces.
-Without well-developed fine motor skills, a child may have difficulty learning to write or performing many of the other critical tasks presented in the preschool and kindergarten classrooms.
+Strong fine motor skills are essential to complete tasks such as writing, cutting, using a fork or spoon, threading beads, moving puzzle pieces, zipping, buttoning, and tying shoe laces.
+Without well-developed fine motor skills, a child may have difficulty learning to write or performing many of the other critical tasks presented in preschool classrooms.

 WATER DROP PLAY